YuriiBroslavskyi/Broslavskyi.University.Online-Gaming-Tournament-Platform/README.md

 - https://t.me/Yura_ne_yura

 ## Getting Started
-- Make sure you are in Online-Gaming-Tournament-Platform\client folder Next rum "npm start" command and the project will automatically open in your browser on port 3000
+- Make sure you are in Online-Gaming-Tournament-Platform\client folder.
+Next rum "npm start" command and the project will automatically open in your browser on port 3000

 ## Project Documentation
 ### Frontend: React